Savings Framework and Emergency Savings

 This post talks about Mary’s situation.
 Here are some questions you can be asking yourself and things you can do to apply these concepts to your situation.

-- Identify the expenses in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year. that you pay less than once a month.
+- Identify the expenses in your budget that you pay less than once a month.
 Determine how much you need to set aside each month to cover them.
 In each month, you will increase this component of your savings by 1/12thof the total amount of less-than-monthly expense.
 You will also reduce it by any of these expenses that need to be paid in the month.

 - Do you want to start a relationship with a brokerage firm?
 If so, here are some questions to consider: